near/near-sdk-rs/HELP.md

 ### Performance

-`LookupMap` has a better performance and stores less data comparing to the `UnorderedMap`.
+`LookupMap` has a better performance and stores less data compared to `UnorderedMap`.

 - `UnorderedMap` requires `2` storage reads to get the value and `3` storage writes to insert a new entry.
 - `LookupMap` requires only one storage read to get the value and only one storage write to store it.

 ### Storage space

-`UnorderedMap` requires more storage for an entry comparing to a `LookupMap`.
+`UnorderedMap` requires more storage for an entry compared to a `LookupMap`.

 - `UnorderedMap` stores the key twice (once in the first map and once in the vector of keys) and value once.
 It also has higher constant for storing the length of vectors and prefixes.
 - `LookupMap` stores key and value once.